zcfs/Meteor-cfs-handlebars/README.md

 Returns an integer indicating the percentage progress of the upload.

-When used with a `FileObject` as the current context, returns the progress for that `FileObject`.
-When used outside of a `FileObject` context, returns total progress for all files that are being uploaded from this client.
+When used with a `FS.File` as the current context, returns the progress for that `FS.File`.
+When used outside of a `FS.File` context, returns total progress for all files that are being uploaded from this client.

 ```